jonluca/Anubis/README.md

       -o --output                     save to filename
-      -i --additional-info            show additional information about the host from Shodan (requires API key) -p --ip                         outputs the resolved IPs for each subdomain, and a full list of unique ips -a --send-to-anubis-db          send results to Anubis-DB
-      -r --recursive                  recursively search over all subdomains -s --ssl                        run an ssl scan and output cipher + chain info -S --silent                     only out put subdomains, one per line -w --overwrite-nmap-scan SCAN   overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                    print debug info and full request output -q --queue-workers NUM          override number of queue workers (default: 10, max: 100) --version                       show version and exit
+      -i --additional-info            show additional information about the host from Shodan (requires API key) -p --ip                         outputs the resolved IPs for each subdomain, and a full list of unique ips -a --dont-send-to-anubis-db     don't send results to Anubis-DB -r --recursive                  recursively search over all subdomains -s --ssl                        run an ssl scan and output cipher + chain info -S --silent                     only out put subdomains, one per line -w --overwrite-nmap-scan SCAN   overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                    print debug info and full request output -q --queue-workers NUM          override number of queue workers (default: 10, max: 100) -V --version                       show version and exit

     Help:
       For help using this tool, please open an issue on the Github repository: